Camilo Cascolan: Philippine National Police

 Cascolan assumed the Directorate for Operations of the PNP in June 2016 upon the appointment of his mistah (batchmate in the Philippine Military Academy) Bato dela Rosa as PNP Chief.
-As operations director, he is credited as one of the co-authors of Operation Double Barrel that launched the Philippine Drug War.
+As operations director, he was credited as one of the co-authors of Operation Double Barrel that launched the Philippine Drug War.
 He was also instrumental in introducing home defense security through an enhanced managing police operations manual.
 He was promoted to two-star rank in January 2017.
 Cascolan was then assigned with the National Capital Region Police Office as regional director in April 2018.
 As Metro Manila police chief, he lobbied for an eight-hour workday for uniformed personnel and for police officers to be assigned near their residence for efficiency.
 He was removed from the post after only six weeks after disagreements with his predecessor and then-PNP Chief Oscar Albayalde who ordered a twelve-hour workday for all personnel.
 He was reassigned with the PNP Civil Security Group as a short-term director before taking on higher leadership roles in Camp Crame beginning September 2018.

 Cascolan was promoted to Chief of Directorial Staff and earned his three-star rank in October 2018.
 He then served as Deputy Chief for Operations in October 2019 and quickly rose to the position of Deputy Chief for Administration, the number 2 man of the national police, barely four months later.
 As a senior police officer, he conducted the transfer of police training programs from the Philippine Public Safety College back to the Philippine National Police Academy.
 He also authored the Camp Crame Development Plan which aimed to decentralize the national police force offices to the provinces.
 He is also recognized as the brains behind the Wanted Person Information System (E-WPIS) and E-Rogue which provide online access to criminal profiles for police officers.

 On September 1, 2020, Cascolan was selected by President Rodrigo Duterte as the 22nd Chief of the Philippine National Police.
 He took up the appointment the following day after the mandatory retirement of Archie Gamboa.

+After his death in 2023, Manila Representative Benny Abante revealed that Iloilo City Mayor Jed Patrick Mabilog did not return to the Philippines in 2017 because of Cascolan's call informing him that he will be killed by police unless he implicated opposition senators Mar Roxas and Franklin Drilon on charges of drug trafficking.